What is Transition Year?

 The aim of this course is to develop skills in the following areas; Problem-solving, logical thinking and analytical reasoning, Performance, acting & confidence, Physical dexterity.
 Most weeks will include the following; Card skills, an illusion, performance & analysis, viewing clips from professional magicians and analysing them to work out how they are done.
 Learning new tricks to perform at home, development of a stage illusion for performance, next week’s trick (a trick is performed at the end and students try to work out how it was done before it is taught the following week).

-In this TY module, students will gain an insight into studying computer science.
-The course will instill confidence in working with technology, foster creativity, curiosity and collaboration.
-Throughout the course, students will have available a mixture of online and in-class lessons that emphasize hands-on coding.
+In this TY module, students will gain insight into studying computer science.
+The course will instil confidence in working with technology, foster creativity, curiosity and collaboration.
+Throughout the course, students will have available a mixture of online and in-class lessons that emphasise hands-on coding.
 Students will learn how to code by working in a real software development environment to design, program and publish mobile apps and games.

-The aim of this course is to introduce students to the various materials and techniques used in making different types of jewelry.
-They will also be led through the process of creating and selling pieces and collections.
-Students will make: Set pieces of costume jewelry using wire, beads and findings, three types of friendship bracelet using knotting techniques from around the world, 3D jewelry pieces using a threading technique with seed beads, their own beads using Victorian Salt Clay, Cold Porcelain and paper.
-Students will learn about: Managing the production process from initial concept through to presentation and sale, semi-precious and precious stones, the use of jewelry in culture.
-As the class moves into the musical the focus will shift to stage makeup; Prosthetics, Aging, contouring and much more.
+The aim of this course it to introduce students to the various materials and techniques used in different types of stage make up.
+They will also be led through the process of creating prosthetics.
+Students will learn about: Managing the production process from initial concept through to presentation.
+As the class moves into the musical the focus will shift to specifics stage make up; Prosthetics, Aging, contouring and much more.

 This course gives students the opportunity to learn a variety of specific skills related to art and to further develop their artistic skills.
-This course will cover aspects of art, craft, and design providing students with plenty of scope to be creative and original.
-To develop through structured practical work the students’ aesthetic sensibilities and powers of critical appraisal, appreciation, and evaluation, and to enhance the student’s qualities of imagination and creativity.
-This course will be an excellent stepping stone for those thinking about choosing Art for Leaving Cert.
+This course will cover aspects of art, craft and design providing students with plenty of scope to be creative and original.
+To develop through structured practical work the students’ aesthetic sensibilities and powers of critical appraisal, appreciation and evaluation, and to enhance the student’s qualities of imagination and creativity.
+This course will be an excellent experiential platform for those thinking about choosing Art for Leaving Cert.

 This course equips students with the essential skills of furniture design and making.
 The course is based heavily on a practical ethos, with a large emphasis on project work.
 Initially in the classes, students will carry out research into existing projects.
 They will use this research to carry out their own design process using the tools in the woodwork workshop.
 Each student will have the opportunity to develop skills, so they can produce their own pieces of furniture.
 Students are encouraged to work independently and in groups to complete their own uniquely designed furniture.